SiniNumminen/website/_pages/7-projects.md

 ## Towards Eco-Welfare State ORSI 2021–

 In the coming decade, societies must adapt their activities to meet environmental limits.
 Finland must transform from a welfare state into an eco-welfare state.
 At the same time, we must ensure that our political goals and the practical measures we take to achieve them are as just and socially acceptable as possible.
 [The ORSI project](https://www.ecowelfare.fi/en/){:target="_ blank"}, funded by the Strategic Research Council, is looking to address these challenges.
-I am currently involved in the project activities through my postdoctoral researcher position at Aalto University.
 <div style="clear:both;">
 ---
 </div>